 In the retail sector, a tenant occupying all or a large portion of the gross leasable area of a retail center, commonly referred to as an anchor tenant, may become insolvent, may suffer a downturn in business, for example, because of increased competition from internet retailers, or may decide not to renew its lease.
-For example, Stein Mart declared bankruptcy in 2020 and closed its anchor location at our shopping center in Newport News, Virginia, REI vacated its space at Settlers Ridge in February 2021, and the space formerly used by Staples at Park Avenue is a dark space that the tenant vacated in February 2022.
-The aforementioned events at these properties and other properties have resulted and could result again in a reduction or cessation in rental payments to us and would adversely affect our financial condition.
+For example, Stein Mart declared bankruptcy in 2020 and closed its anchor location at our shopping center in Newport News, Virginia, REI vacated its space at Settlers Ridge in February 2021, and the spaces formerly used by Staples at Park Avenue and Austin Liquors at White City are dark spaces that the tenants vacated in February 2022 and December 2022, respectively.
+The aforementioned events at these properties and other properties have resulted and could result again in a reduction or cessation in rental payments to us and would adversely affect our results of operations and financial condition.
 A lease termination by an anchor tenant could result in lease terminations or reductions in rent by other tenants whose leases may permit cancellation or rent reduction if another tenant's lease is terminated.
-For example, Bed Bath & Beyond vacated its anchor space at Harris Plaza upon the expiration of its lease on January 31, 2021, and several spaces at MidTowne Shopping Center vacated in the first quarter of 2022.
-We have not re-leased the Bed Bath & Beyond space, and cotenancy provisions in the leases of two other large tenants at Harris Plaza have resulted in one of those tenants paying us rent as a percentage of their gross sales that is less rent than what they were paying and would otherwise be obligated to pay us.
+For example, Bed Bath & Beyond vacated its anchor space at Harris Plaza upon the expiration of its lease on January 31, 2021, and recently vacated another space, which is at Wilson Marketplace, and several spaces at MidTowne Shopping Center were vacated by other tenants in the first quarter of 2022.
+We have not re-leased the Bed Bath & Beyond space, and co-tenancy provisions in the leases of two other large tenants at Harris Plaza have resulted in one of those tenants paying us rent as a percentage of their gross sales that is less rent than what they were paying and would otherwise be obligated to pay us.
 We also have not re-leased the spaces at MidTowne Shopping Center, and tenant rights under co-tenancy provisions in nine leases there have been triggered.
-These tenants will be entitled to pay reduced rental while such co-tenancy failure continues and some may be able to terminate their leases if the vacated spaces are not released.
+These tenants will be entitled to pay reduced rental while such co-tenancy failure continues and some may be able to terminate their leases if the vacated spaces are not re-leased.
 Similarly, the leases of some tenants may permit the tenant to transfer its lease to another retailer.
 The transfer to a new tenant could cause customer traffic in the retail center to decrease and thereby reduce the income generated by that retail center.
 A lease transfer to a new tenant could also allow other tenants to make reduced rental payments or to terminate their leases in accordance with lease terms.
 In the event that we are unable to re-lease the vacated spaces to new qualified tenants, we may incur additional expenses in order to remodel the space to be able to re-lease the space to more than one tenant.